cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 ### Cancel Upgrade Process

 During the upgrade handshake a chain may cancel the upgrade by writing an error receipt into the error path and restoring the original channel to `OPEN`.
 The counterparty must then restore its channel to `OPEN` as well.
-A relayer can facilitate this by calling `CancelChannelUpgrade`:
+A relayer can facilitate this by sending `ChanUpgradeCancelMsg` to the handler:

 ```typescript
 function cancelChannelUpgrade(